mediapress/mpp-set-profile-cover/readme.txt

 == Changelog ==

 = 1.0.1 =
- * Only load if buddypress is active and not disabled user cover option
+ * Only load if BuddyPress is active and not disabled user cover option
- * Bug fixes while setting profile pic cover
+ * Bug fixes for setting profile pic cover.

 = 1.0.0 =
- * Initial Release on wp.org repo.
+ * Initial release.